Choose Your Own Adventure

 Kentucky

-The state of Kentucky has 9 national park units.
+The state of Kentucky has 9 national park sites.

 Abraham Lincoln Birthplace National Historical Park